 Based on the 32mm stanchion AX with 40mm of travel, this definitely looks like it has less slider exposed.
 If it is also 32mm stanchions, it seems like there is about 30mm of exposed tube between the main seal and the forged crown, which is angled to provide the fork offset.

-Another standout feature are the dramatically tapered fork legs.
+Another standout feature is the dramatically tapered fork legs.
 Somewhat like a smoother transition version of Step-Cast, the legs appear to taper in several dimensions to a slim thru-axle dropout.

 We can also glimpse on the non-driveside that it fits a flat mount disc brake.
 Based on the XTR rotor shaping we know it is a 160mm rotor, and it looks like caliper is in the lower position on the fork leg, suggesting compatibility with 160 or 180mm rotors.